oakfang/intention/README.md

 ### `env.run(effect, world)`
 This function converts an `effect` (which is a symbol for an intent) into a `Promise` (which is a symbol for an action), via the `world` parameter's interpretation of the `effect`.
 Should the `effect` type not be handled by the `world`, this function `rejects` immediately.

+### `env.concurrent(effects)`
+This function returns an effect of the `impure:concurrent` type, which has a default interpretation of interpreting all effects in its `effects` parameter, according to the same world that interprets itself, and resolves with an array of the return values in the same order as their respective effects.
+Basically, `concurrent` is to `effect` objects, as `Promise.all` is to `Promise` objects.

 ### The `world` object
 The `world` object passed to the `run` function is not magic, but a plain JS object.
 For every type of `effect` your `env` uses, you must include it as a property of the world, with a value that looks like so: